willisk0612/multivator/README.md

 ## Description

 The system uses a peer to peer topology.

-On hall orders, it computes a local cost and stores it in a map, and broadcasts a bid.
-Received bids are stored in the same map.
-Once the number of stored bids are equal to the number of elevators, the elevator takes the order if it has the lowest cost.
-It implements fault tolerant mechanisms such as restoring lost cab orders, overtaking of lost hall orders and a bid timeout mechanism.
+On hall orders:
+  1. Executor receives button press and sends it to dispatcher
+  2. If we are alone, send the order back to executor.
+Else compute cost, store it in a map, and broadcast it as a bid.
+Also store received bids from other nodes.
+  3. Once number of stored bids are equal to number of connected peers, assign the order the the peer with the lowest bid.
+Send the order from the dispatcher back to the executor.

+Examples of fault tolerance mechanisms (assuming at least one peer is connected):
+  - Restore lost cab orders through the network.
+  - Overtake hall orders if an assigned peer disconnects.
+  - If all bids are not received within a specified time, assign the order to itself.